Frequently Asked Questions

 2. Vonage Configuration

 file.
 Save this file securely.
-For this guide, place it in the root directory (fastify-vonage-whatsapp/private.key
+Place it in your root directory (fastify-vonage-whatsapp/private.key

 to.gitignore

 to prevent accidentally committing it.
 Warning: While gitignored, storing private keys directly within your application's directory structure is generally discouraged for security reasons, even locally.
-A better practice is to store it outside the project folder if your local setup allows.
+Store it outside the project folder if your local setup allows.
 Under no circumstances should this key ever be committed to version control.
-The public key is automatically associated with your application in the dashboard. - Enable Capabilities: Scroll down to
+The public key is automatically associated with your application in the dashboard.<!-- DEPTH: Configuration section lacks security best practices for production key management (environment secrets, vault services) (Priority: High) -->

 +14157386102